-Technology has the power to transform education, offering the promise of greater efficiency and convenience.
+Technology (test) has the power to transform education, offering the promise of greater efficiency and convenience.
 The right tools can offer great benefit to both students and institutions, but just how much of a benefit?
 Asha Sadanand, a professor of Economics at the University of Guelph, was determined to find out when she introduced Möbius Assessment into her economic courses.

 Sadanand uses Möbius Assessment because she feels it is superior to other options and she is pushing to have it used by more faculty at the university.
 While economics is not a traditional STEM area, it involves a great deal of math, especially in mathematical economics, micro theory and game theory.
 The data gathered through Möbius Assessment allows Sadanand to more effectively assess student performance.
 "Using Möbius Assessment data, we can really see whether or not there's been any improvement and where the deficiencies are," Sadanand said.
 "It also offers a really exciting way for me to prepare algorithmic questions for my students."

 Sadanand chose Möbius Assessment because she feels its algorithmic capabilities set it apart from similar tools on the market.
 It allows instructors to create a vast number of variations of the same question, which allows studying to be individualized.
 As a result, there is no hesitation in allowing students to attempt a problem as many times as they need to for practice, she said.
 "If a student has difficulty with a specific section, they can repeat the assignments for that section as often as they need to in order to study for an exam and to make sure they are confident with the materials in that section," she said.
 "Möbius Assessment is an extremely valuable learning tool."